HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 - Ability to work in confined spaces

-- Excellent problem-solving and critical thinking skills
+- Problem-solving and critical thinking skills

-5. Work hours and wage information
+5. Work hours and wages

-Tell your applicants whether the HVAC technician job is full time or part time, and if the work term is permanent or seasonal.
+Tell your applicants whether the HVAC technician job is full-time or part-time, and if the work term is permanent or seasonal.
 Then, outline the number of hours your HVAC technician will work every week.

 Include your HVAC technician’s salary or wage range.
 A range gives you and your candidates the flexibility to negotiate pay based on experience and skills.